Rewards and Behaviour

 Each day a child will be chosen by their teacher to be the Star of the Day.
 Some examples of the types of behaviour that could be recognised include but will not be limited to: showing resilience, supporting their friends, showing respect for their peers and teachers or mastering new learning.

 In every classroom there is a large poster of the keys to life-long learning.
-These are a collection of learning behaviours we teach, refer and reward children for.
-If a child is spotted demonstrating one of these behaviours they will be given a small sticky note.
-They write their name on the notes and stick it up with the keys.
-Adults collate and record the number of keys for each child for rewards.
+These are a collection of learning behaviours we teach, refer to and celebrate with children.
+If a child is spotted demonstrating one of these behaviours they will be given a small sticky noteby an adult in school.
+They write their name on the notes and stick it up with the specific key.
+Adults will openly celebrate and share this with the group/class.

 At the end of each week one or two children from each class will receive an achievement certificate celebrating significant and sustained progress from the previous week.
 Again this may be awarded for academic progress, effort, respect, or achievements socially or in sport.